Love Chinese food? Then you’ll love these spicy orange meatballs. An easy appetizer that is always a crowd pleaser!

 What type of meatballs are best?
 Can you use frozen meatballs?

 You can use any variety of meatball you prefer.
 Go light and choose a meatless “meatball” or turkey meatballs.
-Use pork meatball or beef.
-Make your own meatballs or buy frozen.
-Totally up to you!
-Just avoid Italian seasoned meatballs since they have more of an Asian flavor.

 How long does it take to cook frozen meatballs in a crockpot?